DemarioDouce/DemarioDouce/README.md

 ## SUMMARY

-A Software Engineer that commends the past, accepts the present, and is powered by the future.
+A Software Engineer that commends the past, accepts the present and is powered by the future.
 Strong foundation in software engineering and programming principles across multiple platforms.
-Adhering to the systems development life cycle.
-Constantly learning and mastering new technologies.
+My mission is to enhance the human race with creative design, development and to deliver high-quality solutions that create value and reliable competitive advantages.

 ---